• Skip to primary navigation

 Eggs

-Eggs added to dough help with rising.
-A bread dough rich with egg will rise very high, because eggs are a leavening agent (think genoise or angel food cake).
-As well, the fats from the yolk help to tenderize the crumb and lighten the texture a bit.
+Eggs added to the dough help with rising.
+A bread dough with eggs will rise very high because eggs are a leavening agent (think genoise or angel food cake).
+The fats from the yolk also help tenderize the crumb and lighten the texture a bit.
 Eggs also contain the emulsifier lecithin.
 Lecithin can add to the overall consistency of the loaf.

 Sugar